LucaDev13/api-client-ruby/README.md

 thrown and the `#message` method of the error object will contain the error output from the API.

+The `InvisibleHand::Error::APIError` object also contains `#url` and `#raw_response` methods that give you what URL on the API got hit and what the raw response from the server was for debugging purposes.

 ### Logging

 The InvisibleHand gem does have debug logging that goes to an internal `Logger`